lionup/lionup.github.io/index.md

 {% include image.html url="/images/RanGu.jpg" width=250 align="right" %}
 <br>

-Lecturer (Assistant Prof) in Economics at the University of Essex and Research Fellow at the Institute for Fiscal Studies.
+Lecturer (Assistant Prof) in Economics at the University of Essex
+Research Fellow at the Institute for Fiscal Studies.
 My research interest is in macro-labour.
 Email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>